- Phone: Office of College Relations at 413-585-2170

 At Commencement and Ivy Day ceremonies, reserved seating will be provided for those in wheelchairs, those who require sign-language interpreters and those who are legally blind.
 This seating is limited to two per party.
-To reserve tickets for Commencement or Ivy Day, graduating seniors should submit a disability accommodations request form for their guests to the Office of College Relations in Garrison Hall or call extension 2170 by Friday, April 12.
+To reserve tickets for Commencement or Ivy Day, graduating seniors should submit a disability accommodations request form for their guests to the Office of College Relations in Garrison Hall or call 413-585-2170 by Friday, April 11.

 Sign language interpreters are routinely provided at Commencement, and a special seating section near the front of the audience will be designated.
 However, students should still submit a request form (see “Seating” above) for guests to obtain tickets to be seated in this section.

 Large-print Commencement materials for the visually impaired can be requested by seniors on the disability request form (see “Seating” above); the large-print materials can be picked up at the Campus Center information desk on Commencement Weekend.
-A transcript of the Commencement speaker’s address will be available for download at www.smith.edu/commencement.
+A transcript of the Commencement speaker’s address will be available after the ceremony at www.smith.edu/commencement.

 On the Quad, accessible restrooms are located on the first floors of Jordan and Cushing Houses.
 Emerson House also has a restroom that is accessible from the Emerson dining room ramp.
 An accessible portable toilet will be outside the Indoor Track and Tennis (ITT) facility.
 If Commencement is held indoors in the ITT, accessible restrooms are near the main entrance.